coreyabs-db/fine_tune_bert_classifier_example/README.md

 4. **Serving endpoint**: You can optionally use the UI to deploy the model to a real-time serving endpoint.

 Along the way, we use MLflow to track the run and system metrics, as well as to manage the model lifecycle.
-We also use Databricks asset bundles
+We also use Databricks asset bundles.

 ## Getting Started